hsteude/Anomaly-Detection-LSTM-GRU/README.md

 ==============================

 Some experiments with LSTMs and GRUs for anomaly detection use cases on publicly available dataset(s).
-We demonstrate the use of a Seq2Seq Autoencoder for detecting anomalies in multivariate time series.
+We demonstrate the use of a Seq2Seq autoencoder for detecting anomalies in multivariate time series.
-The data we use was create in a scaled down water treatment system for research purposes.
+The data we used was created in a scaled down water treatment system for research purposes.
+That thing looks like this:
 ![Water treatment plant](./references/plant_pic.png)
 The corresponding paper can be found [here](https://link.springer.com/chapter/10.1007%2F978-3-319-71368-7_8).
 Some helpful dataset description can be found [here](https://itrust.sutd.edu.sg/itrust-labs_datasets/dataset_info/)

 Run the experiment
 ---
+To reproduce the experiment follow these steps:
 - clone this repo
 - download the whole 2015 folder from [this link](https://drive.google.com/drive/folders/1ABZKdclka3e2NXBSxS9z2YF59p7g2Y5I)
 - copy all the zip archives the raw data directory